MaterializeInc/demos/ecommerce-confluent/README.md

     ```

 16. Now, you've materialized some views that you can visualize in a BI tool like Metabase.
 Close out of the Materialize CLI (<kbd>Ctrl</kbd> + <kbd>D</kbd>).

+### Sink data back out to Kafka:

+    [Sinks](https://materialize.com/docs/sql/create-sink/) let you stream data out of Materialize, using either sources or views.

+    Let's create a view that flags "high-value" users that have spent $10k or more total.

+    ```sql
+    CREATE MATERIALIZED VIEW high_value_users AS
+      SELECT
+        users.id,
+        users.email,
+        SUM(purchase_price * quantity)::int AS lifetime_value,
+        COUNT(*) as purchases
+      FROM users
+      JOIN purchases ON purchases.user_id = users.id
+      GROUP BY 1,2
+      HAVING SUM(purchase_price * quantity) > 10000;
+    ```

+    and then a sink to stream updates to this view back out to Kafka:

+    ```sql
+    CREATE SINK high_value_users_sink
+        FROM high_value_users
+        INTO KAFKA CONNECTION confluent_cloud (TOPIC 'high-value-users-sink')
+        FORMAT AVRO USING CONFLUENT SCHEMA REGISTRY CONNECTION schema_registry ENVELOPE DEBEZIUM
+        WITH (SIZE = '3xsmall');
+    ```

+    Now if you go to the [Confluent Cloud UI](https://confluent.cloud/) and navigate to the `high-value-users-sink` topic, you should see data streaming in.

 ## Business Intelligence: Metabase